 The remuneration package for executive Directors comprise a combination of annual salary, annual performance bonus and share options with performance criteria.
 Remuneration for non-executive Directors consists of an annual fee.
 There is no additional fee for serving on Board committees and non-executive Directors are not entitled to bonuses or participation in the share option scheme.

-The members of the Remuneration Committee are Steven Smith (Chairman) and Malcolm Wall.
+The members of the Remuneration Committee are Steven Smith (Chairman) and Michael Tobin.

 The Chief Executive Officer may be invited to Remuneration Committee meetings at the discretion of the Committee.
 The Committee plans to meet at least twice during the year.